Skip to content

 • Wood double-glazed windows, exterior shutters

-• Full-home reversible air-conditioning
+• Full-home air-conditioning

 • 3 m² (32 sq ft) private cellar (cave)